Gift buying is never particularly easy, especially when it comes to kids. The 4 gift rule is an excellent solution.

 It’s also something you can teach your teenager if they’re starting to buy and give their own gifts.
 In fact, if they’re starting to save money themselves, this guide should help them.

 Setting a budget for Christmas is important, whether or not you plan on following the 4 gift rule.
-HyperJar’s Jars are a good way to way to stick to a budget because they let you divide all of your Christmas obligations and necessities into different pots, transfer the amount you want to spend on each category into them, and spend directly from them.
+HyperJar’s Jars are a good way to stick to a budget because they let you divide all of your Christmas obligations and necessities into different pots, transfer the amount you want to spend on each category into them, and spend directly from your jars.

 We hope you give the 4 gift rule a shot, and that you find it as useful and rewarding as I have.